scottrbrtsn/scottrbrtsn.github.io/_posts/2024-11-07-our-cognitive-structures-a-philosophical-perspective.markdown

 His findings earned widespread acceptance only years after his death.

 ## WWII
-- British horses -> tanks
+- French horses -> tanks

 ## Spark: science and the brain - by Dr. John Ratey c.
 2008
 - AP Biology and HS Human Physiology - claimed nerve cells in the entire CNS do not reproduce.